t-mart/mousehole/README.md

 ![Mousehole Demo](https://raw.githubusercontent.com/t-mart/mousehole/master/docs/demo.webp)

-This can be helpful if you are using a VPN/seedbox to seed and your IP address is not stable.
+This can be helpful if you are using a host/VPN/seedbox to seed and its IP address is not stable.

 Mousehole does the following: